build-your-own-internet/byoi/chapters/002-smol-internet/README.md

 #### The /final folder

 You'll notice that this chapter also contains a new `/final` folder.
-This folder contains a [docker-compose.yml file](./final/docker-compose.yml) that show what we expect the main [docker-compose.yml file](./docker-compose.yml) to look like at the end of this chapter.
+This folder contains a couple files that show what we expect their counterparts to look like by the end of this chapter:

+* [final docker-compose.yml file](./final/docker-compose.yml) is the final form of [docker-compose.yml on the root](./docker-compose.yml) of this chapter
+* [the start-up.sh script](./final/start-up.sh) is the final form of the [init start-up.sh script](./init/start-up.sh)

 Now, onward!
 To the building of the internet!

 ## Create a second network

-What we have created so far is a single network and our goal is to build an internet(work).
-Let's create a second network (doggonet) that cannot directly talk to the previously created network (squasheeba).
+What we have created so far is a single network with a couple machines that can communicate with each other.
+If you check the [docker-compose.yml file](./docker-compose.yml) for this chapter, you'll see that it's almost exactly what we had setup from Chapter 001.
+Now, we want to create a second network, `doggonet`, that cannot directly talk to the previously created network, `squasheeba`.

-Add the following to the [docker-compose.yml](./docker-compose.yml) file for this chapter under `networks`.
+To define our new `doggonet` network, add the following to the docker-compose.yml file for this chapter under `networks`.

 ```yml
   doggonet: